-Furthermore, the Hacı Bektas Veli Social Complex at Hacibektaş County is among the important works of art of the Ottoman Period.
-Sultan Gazi Murat (Orhan Bey) (1326-1389) had the Hacı Bektaş Veli Social Complex constructed in the memory of Hacı Bektaş who lived in the thirteenth century.
-The Hacı Bektas Veli Complex and Tomb are accepted as the center of the Bektaşi order, which has spread to the world, and constitutes the foundation of Hacı Bektaş Veli's teaching based on humanity, the universe, love of God and tolerance.
+the Hacı Bektaş Veli Social Complex constructed in the memory of Hacı Bektaş who lived in the thirteenth century.
+The Hacı Bektaş Veli Complex and Tomb are accepted as the center of the Bektaşi order, which has spread to the world, and constitutes the foundation of Hacı Bektaş Veli's teaching based on humanity, the universe, love of God and tolerance.
 Since the Hacı Bektaş Veli Complex and Tomb are directly related to this system of belief that has international importance, it has been shown as a candidate for the World Heritage List due to its reflections to architecture of the rituals and symbols of this belief system.